 Paul Hastings will take steps designed to comply with all applicable local laws when Processing Personal Information, including any local law conditions for and restrictions on the transfer of Personal Information.
 Paul Hastings may also protect your data through other legally valid methods, including international data transfer agreements.

 Persons located within the EEA:

 Paul Hastings takes steps to ensure that appropriate technical and organizational security measures and safeguards are applied when transferring personal information outside of the EEA and that privacy rights outlined in this Policy are preserved.
 Paul Hastings has established Standard Contractual Clauses that have been recognized by EEA Data Protection Authorities as providing an adequate level of protection to the Personal Information we Process globally.
 Paul Hastings ensures that all transfers of Personal Information are subject to appropriate safeguards as defined by the regulation.

-Paul Hastings complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
+Paul Hastings complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and the United Kingdom and Switzerland to the United States.
 Paul Hastings has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this Privacy Statement and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
+To learn more about the Privacy Shield program, and to view our certification, please visithttps://www.privacyshield.gov/.

 2.4 INDIVIDUAL RIGHTS OF ACCESS AND CHOICE